Ballots for the 2018 GO Bond election are due today, August 21, 2018.

-Scroll down to learn more about the projects in each GO Bond question and see the public input that was obtained.View Survey Results
+Scroll down to learn more about the projects in each GO Bond question, and see some of the input from other residents.View Sample Ballot

 General Obligation (GO) Bonds are an important source of funding for basic capital improvements (bricks and mortar) that our growing community requires to thrive.